Guy-Shaw/errmark/README.md

 when both stdout and stderr are connected to the same file (usually a pseudo-terminal).

-It does this without modifiying the program or doing any "normal" I/O redirection.
+It does this without modifying the program or doing any "normal" I/O redirection.

 `errmark` can also make a copy of stderr.